Isogeometric discretizations of the Stokes problem on trimmed geometries: The stabilized Nitsche formulation

 where $m\in\{0,1\}$ and

-\begin{remark} This stabilization technique is not in conflict with \cite{puppi}, where the authors propose a local modification of the weak formulation of the problem and explicitly state that, in the context of IGA, this is preferable than a manipulation of the whole discrete space.
-We believe that this strategy is still consistent with \cite{puppi} since the modification does not affect the space of the velocities, but just the one of pressures, the latter being discontinuous objects from a physical point of view. \end{remark}
+\begin{remark} We believe that this strategy is still consistent with the stabilization procedure of~\cite{MR4155233} since the modification does not affect the space of the velocities, but just the one of pressures, the latter being discontinuous objects from a physical point of view. \end{remark}